victorjonsson/jquery-editable/README.md

 # jquery.editable

 This plugin makes it possible to edit the content of an element simply by double clicking on it.
-What sets this plugin aside form the other similar plugins is that the editable area **won't look like your plain old boring textarea** or input field.
+What sets this plugin aside from other similar plugins is that the editable area **won't look like your plain old boring textarea** or input field.
 Instead, it will look as if you're editing the actually page.

 [Live example can be viewed here](http://victorjonsson.se/168/jquery-editable/?from=github)